 Being transgender in this world is powerful—but it can also be exhausting.
 Living in a society that questions your existence, your identity, and your right to basic care—it adds up.
 Emotional stress doesn’t just stay in your head.
 It floods your body with cortisol, disrupts your sleep, and drains your energy reserves.

-Even on good days, there’s emotional labor: explaining yourself, navigating paperwork, correcting pronouns, absorbing microaggressions.
+Even on good days, there’s emotional labor: explaining yourself, navigating paperwork, correcting pronouns, and absorbing microaggressions.
 And if you’ve been rejected by family, partners, or jobs along the way?
 That kind of hurt sinks deep.

 Mental health and chronic fatigue go hand in hand.
-Depression, anxiety, trauma—they’re heavy backpacks many of us carry.
+Depression, anxiety, and trauma—they’re heavy backpacks many of us carry.
 And it’s okay to acknowledge that.

 What You Eat Matters—Even More Than Before